Is Ranked-Choice Voting Too Complicated?

 Courts include judges and juries.
 Possibly, these cases don’t use juries but have judges do what juries would do, to save time through expedited processing.
 But that depends on the jurisdiction, so planning may have to allow for a jury.

 If a loser loses by only a slight margin, they may invest in litigating the count as the route to winning.
+Even candidates who lose by somewhat larger margins sometimes litigate, in order to stand up for their supporters.

 Judges are well-educated and work in a legal environment requiring laws to have some legal precision and clarity.
 They generally have access to a law library.
+They will not attend the clerks’ training sessions or take the clerks’ tests.
+They will want to see the training materials and hear trainers' and clerks’ testimony about the training, but that will be to see if it was unlawful.

 For judges, the law must be relatively precise and clear.